askap-vast/vast-pipeline/docs/quickstart/installation.md

 2. a [Django](https://www.djangoproject.com){:target="_blank"} application,
 3. a front-end website.

-Following this documentation should get you started with a good **local** installation of the pipeline, suitable for development.
 The instructions have been tested on Debian/Ubuntu and macOS.

 ## PostgreSQL